Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 bargain apartment in Budapest for cheap living abroad

 I mentioned before that you can live in Albania for about a year just on a tourist visa if you’re American.
 It’s easy to find cheap apartments too.
-Head here to find listings in English for two-bedroom apartments going for less than €400 per month.
+Head here to find listings in English for two-bedroom apartments going for €400 to €800 per month.
+That’s in the capital city.
+They’re less almost everywhere else.

 In most cases though, you’ll find much better deals upon arrival.
 When trying to find a long-term cheap apartment rental abroad, you normally need feet on the ground to avoid the places priced for free-spending foreigners.